How to Build a Driver Retention Program That's Rock Solid

 3. Make Health & Safety a Priority

-Trucking is a relatively high-risk profession, often making the top in Most Dangerous Job in America lists.
+Trucking is a relatively high-risk profession, often making the Most Dangerous Job in America list.
 The more you can do to emphasize that you’re taking every (reasonable) precaution to keep them safe, the better.
-Schedule regular maintenance, get their concerns checked out when they tell you about them and invest in good quality safety features.
+Schedule regular maintenance, get their concerns checked out when they tell you about them and invest in safety features.

 4. Recognize Stellar Performance